 If a vacuum is cordless, it will have a battery to keep it going.
 Users will store the vacuum on the charger; most chargers are compact and can work with any typical wall outlet.
 Users can expect at least 30 minutes of full runtime per battery charge for most models on the market.

 The battery life over the long term matters as well, especially when it comes to price.
-If users want a vacuum with a reputation for carrying a long-lasting battery.
-Some manufacturers offer warranties on their batteries, while others simply offer warranties on the machine itself.
-Look over the fine print carefully when choosing any vacuum, but especially when choosing a battery-reliant model.
+If users want a vacuum with a reputation for carrying a long-lasting battery life, some manufacturers offer warranties on their batteries.
+Others simply offer warranties on the machine itself.
+Look over the fine print carefully when choosing any vacuum, but especially when choosing a battery-powered model.

 Maneuverability